varnerlab/CFMG/README.md

 ### How is the model file structured?
-``JuCFMG.jl`` transforms a structured text file into cell free model code. ``JuCFMG.jl`` text files consist of delimited record types organized into four sections ``TXTL-SEQUENCE``, ``METABOLISM``, ``GRN`` and ``PARAMETERS``.
+``CFMG.jl`` transforms a structured text file into cell free model code. ``CFMG.jl`` text files consist of delimited record types organized into four sections ``TXTL-SEQUENCE``, ``METABOLISM``, ``GRN`` and ``PARAMETERS``.

 #### METABOLISM records